electr0sheep/Maegen/README.md

 # Issues
 - The 800x1000 window is so large that it will not fit on my screen (13" MacBook Air).
 The window cannot easily be resized.
+- There are constants defined outside the "Constants" section.
+Specifically, where the text for the buttons are rendered.

 # How to use
 Easel is by no means easy and straightforward to use.